 Food Science Technician Job Description Perform standardized qualitative and quantitative tests to determine physical or chemical properties of food or beverage products.

 - Conduct standardized tests on food, beverages, additives, or preservatives to ensure compliance with standards and regulations regarding factors such as color, texture, or nutrients.

 - Monitor and control temperature of products.

 - Measure, test, or weigh bottles, cans, or other containers to ensure that hardness, strength, or dimensions meet specifications.

 - Analyze test results to classify products or compare results with standard tables.

 - Provide assistance to food scientists or technologists in research and development, production technology, or quality control.

 - Taste or smell foods or beverages to ensure that flavors meet specifications or to select samples with specific characteristics.

-Below is a list of the skills most Food Science Technicians say are important on the job.
+These are the skills Food Science Technicians say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.